-To help participants conceptualise and develop a greater understanding of mathematical modelling, example problems are available for download and distribution.
+To help participants conceptualise and develop a greater understanding of mathematical modelling, example problems that are contained in the Guidebook are also available for download and distribution.

-Throughout out these problems, example data sets and information sources are provided.
-This has been necessary to illustrate workings and development of models.
+Each modelling problem contains data sets and information sources.
+These help to illustrate the workings and development of models.
 In general, in real-world modelling scenarios, finding appropriate data sources are part of the task.
-When using these example problems, teachers or mentors may choose to withhold the example data sets provided, and instead direct student activity to make obtaining data part of the modelling task.
+When using these example problems, teachers or mentors may choose to withhold the example data sets provided, and instead, make obtaining data part of the modelling task.

 Modelling problems are often in the eyes of the beholder – if those eyes are open.
-The self-generated modelling problems provided include examples drawn from two sources available to us all: things we do and what we read.
-The problems are intermediate in demand.
+The intermediate modelling problems provided include examples drawn from two sources available to us all: things we do and what we read.
 Application of the modelling process in these problems involves more initiative and persistence.
-Mathematics is often initially absent, and needs to be introduced by the modeller.
+Mathematics is often initially absent and needs to be introduced by the modeller.